gasduster99/sppComp/try1/try1_2.md

 (Ramasubramanian, K., \& Singh, A., 2016).
 Simply put, the bias-variance dilemma means that model formulation is not simply a bias reduction task, but rather the goal is to formulate models which reduce bias, while jointly minimizing uncertainty.
 Janyes (2003, pg.
-511) describes how the inclusion of estimation bias via the Bayesian methodolgy may produce better performing estimates, more quickly, than unbiased counterparts.
+511) describes how the inclusion of estimation bias via the Bayesian methodology may produce better performing estimates, more quickly, than unbiased counterparts.
-Amoung the simplest ways to see the principle is in the structure of the MSE performance metric, and how it can be explicitly written to value both estimator bias and variance, as follows.
+Among the simplest ways to see the principle is in the structure of the MSE performance metric, and how it can be explicitly written to value both estimator bias and variance, as follows.